 In many studies the frequency range on which the financial cycle operates has been selected as exceeding eight years.
 For example, Drehmann et al. (2012) choose eight to 30 years, Meller and Metiu (2017) eight to 20 years.
 This a-priori specification excludes the possibility of co-movements in financial variables at other frequency ranges.
 In order to be more agnostic about the financial cycle frequencies we follow Aikman et al. (2015) and use a frequency range between eight and 80 quarters for the band-pass filter.
-The extracted cyclical components are shown in Appendix B. Using a very similar data set Rünstler et al. (2018) show that within this frequency range the standard deviation of cycles in credit aggregates and house prices is about three times the standard deviation of cycles in real GDP and that the standard deviation of the cyclical component in equity prices is about ten times that for real GDP.
-Using turning point analysis they
+The extracted cyclical components are shown in Appendix B. Using a very similar data set Rünstler et al. (2018) show that within this frequency range the standard deviation of cycles in credit aggregates and house prices is about three times the standard deviation of equipting prices is about ten times that for real GDP.4 Using turning point analysis they